GDPR · EDPB · IT security

 GuidelineEU

-The voluntary EU Code of Practice for General-Purpose AI supports providers in complying with AI Act requirements.
-It covers transparency, copyright, safety, and security for advanced models.
-Developed through a multi-stakeholder process, the Code serves as a guideline to facilitate compliance with the AI Act.
+The voluntary GPAI Code of Practice supports providers in complying with AI Act requirements for safety, transparency, and copyright.
+Developed through a multi-stakeholder process, it includes three chapters, with safety and security applying only to providers with systemic risks.

 Source: European Commission / AI Office